 Elephant riding is popular in Thailand and Africa and involves well-trained elephants riding through places such as forests and villages.
 It is possible to go on an elephant trek that lasts from 3-5 days that also includes mountain biking and rafting but it is also possible to go on an hour and a half trek.
 If you are a beginner it is important to ensure that you have a professional with you at all times and they help you plan a safe route.
 Elephant riding is generally very safe but it is important to get insurance to fully cover your ride.
+Do your research to make sure you are using a company which puts the welfare of the elephants first.

 As with all insurance it is very important to ensure that all areas of your holiday are included within your insurance policy and not just the elephant riding.
 Remember to carefully read the terms and conditions to ensure you are covered for all your requirements.
 Don’t worry if you have just taken out insurance and aren’t happy as you realise it doesn’t fully cover you, as you have a 14 day cooling off period with any insurance cover.
 It is recommended that you look at all the different types of insurance offered to find the best policy for you as, if elephant riding is a one off holiday activity, it may be better to look at a single trip policy instead of an annual policy.